 5. Learn grammar with “point of view” stories

-One of the best ways to learn grammar is to listen to short stories told in various tenses.
+You can build the same kind of intuition in English by listening to short stories told in various tenses.
 This will help you improve your English grammar automatically and more naturally.
-For example, if a story starts with “I don’t like banana but I want to eat one,” the other story should be “I didn’t like bananas but I wanted to eat one.”
+For example, if a story starts with “I don’t like banana but I want to eat one”, the other story should be “I didn’t like bananas but I wanted to eat one”.

-6. Listen and answer, not listen and repeat
+6. Listen and answer, don’t listen and repeat

 7. Don’t fuss over the small details

-Yes, getting your pronunciation right is important but so is improving your grammar, and acquiring new vocabulary.
-Don’t pause learning and become dishearted because you think you couldn’t pronounce words well.
+Yes, getting your pronunciation right is important.
+And so is improving your grammar, and learning new words and phrases.
+Don’t pause learning and become disappointed because you think you couldn’t pronounce words well.
 You will soon master it through repetition as you continue with the learning.
 Learn one new word a day and you learn 365 new words in a year.

 At English Express and other Crystal Learning language schools, we see language, first of all, as a tool.